webpack-contrib/webpack-command/README.md

     --log-level                   Limit all process console messages to a specific level and above
-                                  Levels: trace, debug, info, warn, error, silent --log-time                    Instruct the logger for webpack-serve and dependencies to display a timestamp --reporter                    Specifies the reporter to use for generating console output for a build --require                     Preload one or more modules before loading the webpack configuration Typically used for language-specific require hooks
+                                  Levels: trace, debug, info, warn, error, silent --log-time                    Instruct the logger for webpack-serve and dependencies to display a timestamp --progress                    Instructs webpack to track and display build progress --reporter                    Specifies the reporter to use for generating console output for a build --require                     Preload one or more modules before loading the webpack configuration Typically used for language-specific require hooks